Creamy Beef and Shells

 - No cream: If you do not have sour cream, you can substitute it with cream cheese or Greek yogurt.

-- Swap the meat: You can swap the ground beef for ground turkey, chicken, pork, or sausage.
+- Swap the meat: I made this ground meat pasta with ground turkey, chicken, pork, or sausage.
 I like it with sausage.
 It adds so much flavor.

-- Heat it up: Chop some jalapenos or poblano peppers and add them to the sauce as it cooks for an extra spicy dish.
-Try making it spicer by using red pepper flakes and 1/2 cup of buffalo sauce.
+- Heat it up: I like spicy food, so I add some jalapenos or poblano peppers.
+Make it spicer also by using red pepper flakes and 1/2 cup of buffalo sauce.

 - Gluten-Free: Make it gluten-free use gluten-free flour and gluten-free pasta.